-The Northwest corner of the O&M Complex is currently asphalt and not the appropriate thickness to handle the weight of the garbage trucks, the chemicals (de-greasers) used, and the garbage juice discharge from the trucks.
-As a result, the area is riddled with potholes.
-The whole area needs to be reconstructed to remove all asphalt and replaced with concrete at an appropriate thickness to support the garbage truck line.
+The asphalt in the Northwest corner of the O&M Complex is not the appropriate thickness to handle the weight of the garbage trucks, the chemicals (de-greasers) used, and the garbage juice discharge from the trucks.
+The current asphalt will be replaced with concrete of an appropriate thickness to support garbage truck operations.